chriswhong/uber-trip-script/readme.md

 }
 ```

-`Username` and `password` are pretty self explanatory, `tripPages` is the max number of trips pages you have at [https://riders.uber.com/trips](https://riders.uber.com/trips)
+`username` and `password` are pretty self explanatory, `tripPages` is the max number of trips pages you have at [https://riders.uber.com/trips](https://riders.uber.com/trips)

 ## Usage
 ```sh
 $ node app.js